outsidedav/swift/machine_learning/tone.md

 ## Next steps
 {: #tone_next}

 Great job!
 The {{site.data.keyword.toneanalyzershort}} is now added to your app.
-Keep the momentum going by trying one of the following options:
+Keep the momentum by trying one of the following options:

 * View the [Watson Swift SDK on GitHub](https://github.com/watson-developer-cloud/swift-sdk).
 * For more information, see [IBM Watson {{site.data.keyword.toneanalyzershort}}](https://www.ibm.com/watson/services/tone-analyzer/).